 By Justine Myers, Lic.
 Ac

 We treat people for insomnia frequently and it is usually helpful for sleep quality and duration.
-Some might find that supplements could help their insomnia and look out for phenibut HCL capsules for sale or pay a visit to their doctor for help.
 Improved sleep is also often a common unintended “side effect”/benefit of acupuncture, even when the points used aren’t specific to assist with sleep (for example, someone may come in seeking treatment for knee pain and find that they sleep better after receiving acupuncture).

 Here’s one very interesting and informative research study showing the efficacy of acupuncture for sleep.
 This study was done on rats, which eliminates the possibility of a placebo effect.